Runebase/runebase-prediction-server/README.md

     --dev                       // Runs development environment. /dev data dir and no Papertrail logging.
-    --local                     // Disables SSL for HTTP and WS connections --chain=testnet             // Set blockchain network: [mainnet, testnet, regtest] --rpcpassword=myPassword    // Force starting qtumd with this rpc pw --qtumpath=/path/to/bin     // Path to the qtumd binaries --passphrase=myPassphrase   // Passphrase used to unlock the your wallet
+    --local                     // Disables SSL for HTTP and WS connections --chain=testnet             // Set blockchain network: [mainnet, testnet, regtest] --rpcpassword=myPassword    // Force starting runebased with this rpc pw --runebasepath=/path/to/bin     // Path to the runebased binaries --passphrase=myPassphrase   // Passphrase used to unlock the your wallet

 ### Local